foundersandcoders/coursebook/src/course/application/building-a-site.md

 ## JavaScript

-With JavaScript you can use DOM Manipulation to make your site dynamic and interactive.
-Include features which allow you to practise with the JavaScript you've learnt throughout completing the course requirements.
+Use DOM Manipulation to make your site dynamic and interactive.
+Include features to practise the JavaScript you've learnt throughout completing the application requirements.

 Structure your code in a way that makes sense.
-Include meaningful variable names; modular functions and comments where appropriate.
+Include meaningful variable names; modular functions and annotate your code with comments.

 Think about how you will update and change content on your site; what parts of the site the user can interact with; and how you can keep your JavaScript efficient and readable.